Cyprus: Water supply

 Cyprus suffers from a chronic shortage of water.
 The country relies heavily on rain to provide household water, but in the past 30 years average yearly precipitation has decreased.
 Between 2001 and 2004, exceptionally heavy annual rainfall pushed water reserves up, with supply exceeding demand, allowing total storage in the island's reservoirs to rise to an all-time high by the start of 2005.

-However, since then demand has increased annually – a result of local population growth, foreigners moving to Cyprus and the number of visiting tourists – while supply has fallen as a result of more frequent droughts.
+However, since then demand has increased annually – a result of local population growth, foreigners moving to Cyprus and the number of visiting tourists – while supply has fallen as a result of more frequent droughts (2006 European heat wave, 2018 European heat wave, 2019 European heat waves, 2022 European heat waves).

-Dams remain the principal source of water both for domestic and agricultural use; Cyprus has a total of 107 dams (plus one currently under construction) and reservoirs, with a total water storage capacity of about 330000000 m3.
+Dams remain the principal source of water both for domestic and agricultural use; Cyprus has a total of 108 dams and reservoirs, with a total water storage capacity of about 330000000 m3.
 Water desalination plants are gradually being constructed to deal with recent years of prolonged drought.

 The Government has invested heavily in the creation of water desalination plants which have supplied almost 50 per cent of domestic water since 2001.
 Efforts have also been made to raise public awareness of the situation and to encourage domestic water users to take more responsibility for the conservation of this increasingly scarce commodity.

 Turkey has built a water pipeline under the Mediterranean Sea from Anamur on its southern coast to the northern coast of Cyprus, to supply Northern Cyprus with potable and irrigation water (see Northern Cyprus Water Supply Project).

 Flora and fauna

-Cyprus is home to a number of endemites, including the Cypriot mouse, the golden oak and the Cyprus cedar.
+Cyprus is home to a number of endemic species, including the Cypriot mouse, the golden oak and the Cyprus cedar.